 Hikes

-From Saillon to Farinet footbridge
+From Saillon to the Farinet suspension bridge

 Ab der Ebene steigt der Weg durch den Weinberg von Saillon leicht an